 What Do Results Tell You?
 Personality Traits vs Emotions

-The Myers-Briggs personality type and Enneagram systems results can provide valuable insight into individual personalities and how they interact with others.
+The Myers-Briggs personality type and Enneagram assessment results can provide valuable insight into individual personalities and how they interact with others.

-The MBTI system can help individuals better understand their thinking process and how their behavior and interaction styles might differ from others.
+The MBTI type assessment can help individuals better understand their thinking process and how their behavior and interaction styles might differ from others.
 Additionally, the MBTI provides practical strategies for improving communication skills that can apply to personal and professional contexts.

 On the other hand, the Enneagram system focuses on exploring a person’s underlying emotional motivations behind their thinking and behavior – looking beyond just an individual’s cognitive functions.